Dander refers to the minute particles of dead skin that are constantly being shed from your cat (and other mammals).

 Studies suggest that up to 50% of people suffering from cat allergies have never owned a cat.
 Allergies don’t develop the first time you encounter the allergen, it takes time for a reaction to build up.
 Often people have owned a cat for several years before they develop an allergy.

 Male cats produce more of the Fel D1 protein than female cats, but neutering males significantly reduces levels.
 It has also been suggested that dark coloured cats may produce more Fel D1 protein than light coloured ones.

-Allergies may be mild to severe.
-Common symptoms include:
+Allergies may be mild to severe and include: